obertscheiderfhwn/LCMsim/README.md

 - Open a Julia terminal.
 - Change to package manager with `]` and `add Gtk GLMakie Makie NativeFileDialog Glob LinearAlgebra JLD2 GeometryBasics Random FileIO ProgressMeter` and return with the `backspace` key
 - Download the current LCMsim release and extract.
-- For Windows operating system: Go to the folder with the RTMsim repository and double click on run_rtmsim_GUI.bat to start the GUI.
+- For Windows operating system: Go to the folder with the LCMsim repository and double click on run_lcmsim_GUI.bat to start the GUI.
 For all operating systems: One has access to all functions through the Julia terminal.
-Open a Julia terminal, change to the directory with the RTMsim repository with `cd("path\\to\\working\\directory")` where the path can be absolute or relative and the levels are separated by `\\` and then start either the GUI with `include("lcmsim_GUI.jl")` or call all functions directly after executing `include("lcmsim.jl")`.
+Open a Julia terminal, change to the directory with the LCMsim repository with `cd("path\\to\\working\\directory")` where the path can be absolute or relative and the levels are separated by `\\` and then start either the GUI with `include("lcmsim_GUI.jl")` or call all functions directly after executing `include("lcmsim.jl")`.